1981 Maitland state by-election

 A by-election was held for the New South Wales Legislative Assembly electorate of Maitland on 21 February 1981 following the resignation of Milton Morris to unsuccessfully contest the federal seat of Lyne at the 1980 election.

 By-elections for the seats of Cessnock, Oxley and Sturt were held on the same day.

+The Liberal candidate Peter Toms retained the seat for the party despite a negative swing, defeating Labor candidate Allan Walsh.
+New South Wales premier Neville Wran attributed Walsh's defeat to the spoiler effect of Daphne Unicomb, who stood as an independent in protest at her husband's preselection defeat to Walsh.